-There is no evidence that salvia is toxic to the body or brain but there has not been detailed scientific investigation on the potential of salvia to be harmful.
-Some people feel headachy or foggy-minded for a while afterwards.
+There is no evidence that salvia is toxic to the body or brain.
+However, there has not been detailed scientific investigation on the potential of salvia to be harmful.
+Some experience headaches or feel foggy minded for a while afterwards.

 In some countries, salvia is controlled, so make sure you investigate this first.